 Because of this I decided to speak with a few lawyers and legal operations pros and asked them a simple question:

-What can in-house teams be doing to save time and/or cover more ground?
+How can in-house save time and/or cover more ground?

 1. Understanding Where Time is Spent